velu333/Logicmojo-AI-DataScience-Assignments/Assignment-2/README.md

-# Assignment: Python Utilities
+# Assignment: Python NumPy Library

-This repository contains my Python scripts and notebooks demonstrating array manipulations and modular coding practices.
+This repository contains my Python notebook and an utility script file, demonstrating the array manipulations capabilities of the NumPy library.

 ## Notebook